avexxx3/Ragraa/README.md

 ## Features

-*  Log into flex with minimal hassle, only requiring an isolated captcha
+* Log into flex with minimal input; only a single captcha.
-*  View previously saved data incase of no connection, or simply not wanting to login again
+* Caches data for offline usage and future reference.
 *  Convey the marks and attendance through clean and easy to read UI
-*  Highlight when there has been a change in your marks (after a refresh) and visually guide you to the change
+* Highlight when there has been a change in your marks (after a refresh).
-*  Option to hide profile picture for whatever reason you may have
+* Option to hide profile picture for whatever reasons you may have
-*  GPA Calculator to ease your suffering near the end of the semester.
-Calculates GPA based on MCA for relative subjects, so the actual grade may vary
+* GPA Calculator to ease your suffering near the end of the semester. (calculates GPA based on MCA for relative subjects, so the actual grade may vary)
 *  View, download and share past papers which are kept upto date with the wonderful people over from [here](https://github.com/saleha-muzammil/Academic-Time-Machine/)
-*  Gather transcript if it exists
+* Display the transcript

 ## Instructions